dart-lang/site-www/src/null-safety/unsound-null-safety.md

 the tools print a warning to let you know that they can only [run with unsound null safety](#analyzing-and-testing).

-{{ site.alert.info }}
-  Except for a few edge cases,
-  a mixed-version program should do exactly what you expect.
-  One example of an edge case is an `is` test on an instance of a generic type from a closure that crosses the boundary between null-safe and null-unsafe libraries.
-{{ site.alert.end }}

 ## Migrating incrementally

-The [migration tool][] is aimed at migrating a whole package at once.
+Because Dart supports mixed-version programs, you can migrate one library (generally one Dart file) at a time, while still being able to run your app and its tests.
-If you want to migrate your package piecemeal, the migration tool can still help, but you'll need to do more by hand.
+If you want to migrate your package file by file, the [migration tool][] can help, but you'll need to do more by hand.

 [migration tool]: /null-safety/migration-guide#step2-migrate

-Because Dart supports mixed-version programs, you can migrate one library (generally one Dart file) at a time, while still being able to run your app and its tests.

 We recommend that you **first migrate leaf libraries** — libraries that don't import other files from the package.